rkgIITBh/data-structures.github.io/index.md

 carefully avoid the tricks.

 Of late, some university depts have started using Python.
 Python is catching up quickly as the preferred choice for teaching programming courses.
 However, if my memory serves me correctly, perhaps PASCAL was taught until 2000 to the students in IIT Kanpur.
-It is pedagogically the best programming language, as it is the closest implementation of algorithms into code.
+It is pedagogically t he best programming language, as it is the closest implementation of algorithms into code.

 As far as Python is concerned, the three major advantages are: